samay58/deepcite/docs/CURRENT_STATUS.md

 - **options.html/ts** - Settings page (future functionality)
 - **styles/pdf-overlay.css** - Styling for the extension

+## Recent Improvements

+We've made several enhancements to the extension:

+1. **Manual Activation** - Analysis now only runs when the user explicitly clicks the "Analyze Webpage" or "Analyze PDF" button
+2. **Fact Certainty Filtering** - Only claims with a fact certainty score above 40% are highlighted and displayed
+3. **Visual Certainty Indicators** - Added visual meters to show the confidence score for each claim
+4. **Unified Claims Panel** - Added a consistent side panel for both web pages and PDFs that shows all detected claims
+5. **Modern UI** - Refreshed the visual design with more elegant animations, color scheme, and interactions
+6. **Interactive Navigation** - Claims in the panel can be clicked to navigate to their location in the text

 ## How to Test

 Please refer to `docs/TESTING.md` for detailed instructions on testing the extension.